mattrussell2/unit_test/README.md

     cd unit_test
     chmod u+x unit_test

-    copy the unit_test file anywhere on your $PATH
+Copy the unit_test file to any location on your $PATH

 Great!
 The unit testing framework is now set up.